JanNosal/react-connect-rx/README.md

 > Connect React with RxJS

 ## Simple functions to connect React component with RxJS observables
-This mini library provides two curried functions to connect React component with RxJS: `updateWithRx` and `connectRx`.
+This mini library provides two curried functions (or HOC if you wish) to connect React component with RxJS:
+`updateWithRx` and `connectRx`.
 These functions are basically the same, `connectRx` only wraps `updateWithRx` to change the order of the arguments, so it accepts the component in the last argument list.